UPSC Syllabus PDF

 UPSC Syllabus for IPS is the same as the IAS Syllabus.
 UPSC conducts the civil service exam yearly for various Group A and B services, including IAS, IPS, IFS, IRS, and more.
 The detailed UPSC Syllabus released each year by the commission is similar to all the services included under the CSE exam.

 Candidates who apply for the IPS Exam must clear the Prelims exam, followed by Mains and Interview.
-As per the rank and preference, applicants are allotted the IPS posts.
-Therefore, prepare the UPSC Syllabus 2022 for Prelims and Mains to get your desired services.
+As per rank and preference, applicants are allotted the IPS posts.
+Therefore, prepare the UPSC Syllabus 2023 for Prelims and Mains to get your desired services.

 UPSC Syllabus for IFS